archirub/QCA-algorithm/README.md

 # CCA
-Classical Cellular Automaton (CA) algorithm for particle track reconstruction on TrackML dataset
+Classical Cellular Automaton (CA) algorithm for particle track reconstruction on TrackML dataset.

+Refer to the "CCA helper.ipynb" file for guidance.